infinityworks/Policies/ISO-27001/computing/readme.md

 ##	Overview

 Allowing employees to install software on company computing devices is a risk which needs to be managed.
 Risks include dependency conflicts which prevent programs from running, the introduction of malware and the use of unlicensed software.
+As a technology consultancy and inline with our culture, we allow the employee to take responsibility for ensuring compliance with this policy.
+However, we also reserve the right to restrict this for cases we feel is appropriate.

 ## Purpose